Fijishi-Enterprises/BenthicIMG-Analyser/docs/production_server_setup.rst

 - If the server's timeout duration needs to be adjusted, you should adjust both the gunicorn ``--timeout`` option as well as nginx's ``proxy_read_timeout`` option in ``coralnet/project/nginx.conf``.

   - If ``gunicorn`` times out, the browser gets a "502 Bad Gateway" page.
 If ``nginx`` times out, the browser gets a "504 Gateway Time-out" page.
+  - The gunicorn and nginx timeouts should be similar but slightly different, so that the timeout error is consistent (either always nginx or always gunicorn, not one or the other).
   - Note that ``nginx.conf`` is under our project's version control.